For years I thought I was the only person who knew about something called Soilove.

 Soilove continues to be available in 99 Cents Only Stores, which (hallelujah!) has expanded to more than 350 stores in California, Texas, Arizona and Nevada.
 That’s great news for those in the southwest.
 But not to worry if you reside elsewhere.
-You can order a case of 12 bottles of Soilove from Amazon with prime shipping for about $40.
-While that’s not quite $.99 per bottle, it’s still cheaper than its pricey inferior competitors.
+You can order a case of 12 bottles of Soilove from Amazon.
+It’s still cheaper than its pricey inferior competitors.
 And it IS Soilove!

 If you’re particularly frugal, you could easily stretch a case of Soilove to cover a couple years of domestic miracles.

 Soilove has rescued so many things for me, I cannot imagine my life without it.

 Over the years I’ve come up with many other uses for Soilove—other than removing every stain I’ve ever attempted from clothing, except for yellow mustard.
 Let me assure you that Frank Kagarakis, the owner of America’s Finest Products, Inc. in Santa Monica, Calif. and manufacturer of Soilove (yes, it’s made in the USA), tells me that the only approved use for Soilove is to apply it to washable fabrics to remove stains.
 That’s all.
 He does not endorse, acknowledge, promote or in any other way suggest that Soilove should be used for any other purpose.
 Neither do I.